jacobmoroni/ubuntu_hacks/README.md

 * Tizen Studio prereqs:
   this doesnt work...
-  as of 5-21-19 tizen studio doesnt support openjdk 11 so you need to install openjdk 8.
+  as of 5-21-19 tizen studio doesnt support openjdk 11 so you need to install openjdk 8. acutally openjdk at all isnt really supported if you want to use the emulator. so skip the following and install oracle java 8

   [here](https://www.digitalocean.com/community/tutorials/how-to-install-java-with-apt-on-ubuntu-18-04 "instructions for openjdk8 install") are instructions to install it. or